zulip/zulip-gci/tasks/2017/spread-the-word.md

 In this task, we will ask you to rate and review Zulip on some technology sites.
-You're free to decide whether or not to do each individual task, but we do ask that you do at least five of the social media marketing tasks in order to get credit for the overall task.
+You're free to decide whether or not to do each individual task, but we do ask that you do at least four of the social media marketing tasks in order to get credit for the overall task.
 We expect completing all the tasks will take about 90 minutes.